jengalas/bwaf-bbw/about/boardandstaff.md

       University receiving both a magna cum laude, and Masters of Architecture.
 She worked for Philip Johnson in the 80’s and taught at the University of Virginia, New Jersey Institute of Technology and her alma mater. '
-  - title: Aislinn McNamara
+  - title: 'Iliana Smith '
     title_role: Programs and Communications Coordinator
-    image: "/v1618333453/Amcnamara_headshot_18_rospy6.jpg"
+    image: "/v1641831044/1630678362131-1_jeqk6j.jpg"
-    description: 'Aislinn is the Programs and Communications Coordinator for Beverly Willis Architecture Foundation.
-Aislinn earned her MFA from Städelschule in Frankfurt am Main, Germany, and her BFA from the University of Oxford, UK.
-She has exhibited sculpture and drawings and performed collaboratively with artists internationally, and has participated in a writing program at Aarhus Litturaturcenter, Denmark.
-Aislinn has worked on a number of international publishing and art projects, including leading research on and providing editorial assistance with ‘The One and The Many’, a public sculpture by artist Peter Randall-Page located in Fitzroy Place, London, UK.
-In 2016, Aislinn participated in the Montreal Biennial, and in 2017, she participated in the Litturaturfest in Aarhus, Denmark, showcasing international writers and artists.
+    description: "Iliana is the Programs and Communications Coordinator for Beverly Willis Architecture Foundation.
+She joins BWAF with a background in new development marketing, architecture, and arts nonprofit organizations.
+She has previously worked for Corcoran Sunshine Marketing Group, where she worked on comprehensive design and marketing planning for luxury new developments around New York City.

-'
+      She is currently a Master's Candidate at Rutgers University studying English and Visual Culture and got her bachelor's from Wellesley College. \n"
   section_break: false
 description: Beverly Willis Architecture Foundation Board and Staff
 date: